spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/0-index.md

 ---
 path: 'batch-developer-guides/'
 title: 'Batch Developer guides '
-description: 'Develop and Launch Batch Jobs'
+description: 'Learn how to create Batch data pipelines using pre-built microservices or create your own'
 summary: true
 ---